justinseger015-ctrl/CaseStrainer/docs/DEPLOYMENT_VUE.md

 - Check for and stop any conflicting processes (including Windows Nginx)
 - Ensure Docker and the Nginx container are running
 - Start the application on port 5000 with host 0.0.0.0
-- Configure the application to use the Cheroot WSGI server for production deployment
+- Configure the application to use the Waitress WSGI server for production deployment

 Alternatively, you can use the updated start script: